25+ Foods That Are Gray

 23. Yellow Dragon Fruit

 Although it has a yellow rind, the dragon fruit’s core is gray.
-It is a cactus species with thorns but the fruit has a sweet taste.
+It is a cactus species with thorns, but the fruit tastes sweet.

 Dragon fruits have many health benefits; they are good phosphorus, magnesium, and potassium sources.
-They have small amounts of vitamin A & C, iron, and niacin.
-They are also high in antioxidants, dietary fiber and contain more calcium than red dragon fruits.
+They have small amounts of vitamins A & C, iron, and niacin.
+They are also high in antioxidants dietary fiber and contain more calcium than red dragon fruits.

 Due to their low-calorie content, they make a suitable slimming diet for people aiming to lose weight.